 The program’s creators, a team of pro bono public relations specialists, in tandem with Camillus House, are expecting 20-25 restaurants to come on board and believe the timing of the program, in the shoulder season between Miami Spice and Thanksgiving, will fuel its growth and make it a much-anticipated annual culinary event.
 Beyond that, they are hoping to strengthen the charity’s bond with the culinary community, creating stronger training and work programs for Camillus House clients, among other benefits.
 In light of recent funding cuts to regional non-profit organizations, including Camillus House, the timing of this program is very relevant.

-Participating restaurants will be the recipients of a regional publicity, advertising and marketing campaign designed to bring guests to their establishment during the program’s duration.
+Participating restaurants will be the recipients of regional publicity, advertising, and marketing campaign designed to bring guests to their establishment during the program’s duration.
 Further Information on the program is available at www.CC4Camillus.org; restaurant partners will be listed as they come aboard.

 The Miami Herald/El Nuevo Herald is the official media sponsor.
 In addition, The Greater Miami Convention & Visitors Bureau is providing a full spectrum of marketing opportunities.